Daveeenibos/prediksi-tulisan-tangan-menggunakan-SVM/README.md

-# Prediksi Tulisan Tangan Menggunakan SVM
+# Handwriting Prediction Using SVM

-Proyek ini adalah sistem pengenalan tulisan tangan (handwriting recognition) sederhana yang menggunakan algoritma Support Vector Machine (SVM).
-Sistem ini terdiri dari model machine learning yang dilatih menggunakan dataset angka tulis tangan dan antarmuka pengguna grafis (GUI) berbasis Kivy untuk memudahkan pengujian prediksi.
+This project is a simple handwriting recognition system using the Support Vector Machine (SVM) algorithm.
+The system consists of a machine learning model trained on a handwritten digit dataset and a Kivy-based graphical user interface (GUI) to facilitate prediction testing.

-## Fitur
+## Features

-- **Pelatihan Model**: Notebook Jupyter (`SVM.ipynb`) untuk memuat dataset, memproses gambar, melatih model SVM, dan mengevaluasi akurasi.
+- **Model Training**: A Jupyter Notebook (`SVM.ipynb`) for loading the dataset, processing images, training the SVM model, and evaluating accuracy.
-- **GUI Interaktif**: Aplikasi desktop (`gui_kivy.py`) yang memungkinkan pengguna memilih gambar dan melihat hasil prediksi model secara langsung.
+- **Interactive GUI**: A desktop application (`gui_kivy.py`) that allows users to select images and view the model's prediction results directly.
-- **Visualisasi**: Tampilan antarmuka yang bersih dengan statistik akurasi model.
+- **Visualization**: A clean interface with model accuracy statistics.

-## Prasyarat
+## Prerequisites

-Sebelum menjalankan proyek ini, pastikan Anda telah menginstal pustaka Python berikut:
+Before running this project, make sure you have the following Python libraries installed:

 - Python 3.x
 - Numpy